blipdelivery/BlipDocumentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-storeID (Http only) | String of the storeID you recieved when signing up with blip deliveryID | String of the deliveryID of the corresponding delivery object you want to retrieve
+storeID | String of the storeID you recieved when signing up with blip deliveryID | String of the deliveryID of the corresponding delivery object you want to retrieve appID | String of the appID passed when creating the delivery `OPTIONAL` orderNumber | String of the orderNumber passed when creating the delivery `OPTIONAL`

 > Example response: